lellopaperello/CalibrationMatlab/README.md

-# Tesi
+# Calibration
- Model calibration for snowflakes geometry
+ Model calibration for snowflakes geometry using a Statistical (Bayesian) approach.